 Expected output:

-In such cases, if MariaDB isn’t running, start it with:
+If MariaDB is not running, start it with:

 sudo systemctl enable mariadb --now